Trilok Singh Chitarkar: Education and training

 In 1930, his father took him to Assam and gave him the responsibility to prepare land for agriculture purpose.
 He lived in Punjabi Basti in Lanka, District Nawgong, Assam.
 The natural beauty of Assam attracted him.
 In his free time he enjoyed drawing the nature.
 His creative genius arose from within and he start drawing and painting.
 His father thought of famous Artist S.G.
 Thakur Singh who was in Calcutta at that time.
 His father sent drawings to the artist to know whether his son would be successful in the field of art.
 On getting positive response.
 His father sent him to Calcutta in 1931 to take further professional guidance in art.
 He started working hard to learn.
 Once when Artist S.G.
 Thakur Singh came to know that his father has sent him money, he scolded him and advised him saying he has no right to ask for money from his father, rather he should earn money and send to his father.

 Painting career

-In 1932, the artist set up Trilok Studio Arts (TSA) and named it Trilok Shilpa Asthan and on other side a car paint workshop situated at 7, Ashutosh Mukherjee Road in Calcutta.
+In 1932, the artist set up Trilok Studio Arts (TSA) and named it Trilok Shilp Asthan and on other side a car paint workshop situated at 7, Ashutosh Mukherjee Road in Calcutta.
 Shortly, it became very popular.
 He often spent time with Punjabi poets, writers and Bengali artists.
 The first biographical detail of Trilok Singh was published in 1932 in a monthly Punjabi magazine of Calcutta Pulwari by the editor Heera Singh Dard.
 He got silver medal for his painting in All India Ramgharia Federation, Kharagpur, Bengal in 1932.
 Next year, he participated in an exhibition of All India Fine Arts Association held in Calcutta.
 Picture of two famous Sikh artists Trilok Singh and S.G.
-Thakur Singh was published in special edition of Punjabi newspaper Desh Darpan, Calcutta on January 11, 1935 page 36.
+Thakur Singh was published in special edition of Punjabi newspaper Desh Darpan, Calcutta on 11 January 1935 page 36.